 knowledge of local history; preserving objects of beauty and interest whether natural or structural; placing archaeological finds in safe keeping; visiting places of interest and providing

 These remain the aims of the Society except that we no longer have a museum collection – it was transferred to Carshalton Council in the 1930s and is now in the hands of Sutton Museum Service.

 We began, in 1920, as “The Beddington, Carshalton & Wallington

-For 86 years the Society was called “The Beddington, Carshalton & Wallington Archaeological Society”, but in 2006 it was felt appropriate for Sutton and Cheam to be covered by our Society as they were not covered by a historical society.
-Hence the change of name to “The Carshalton and District History and Archaeology Society” – which now represents the whole of the London Borough of Sutton.
+In 2006 it was felt appropriate for Sutton and Cheam to be included as they were no longer covered by a historical society so the name was changed to “The Carshalton and District History and Archaeology Society” which now cover the whole of the London Borough of Sutton.

 carry out some finds processing and archaeological fieldwork

 and publish research reports and local history notes on our website.

 Plaster decoration from the dining room at the Oaks

 This was part of a finds cataloguing project which took place at Honeywood Museum in 2023